Construction and Renovation Volunteering in Lima - Peru

 - Programs start the first and third Monday of the month

 - Affordable fees from $315 for 1 week

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

-- Help upgrade and improve makeshift homes and community buildings
+Help upgrade and improve schools and community buildings

 What to expect and how you'll make an impact

 Families in disadvantaged communities around Lima often live in makeshift homes that they can’t afford to improve, and community buildings that house valuable services are also often in need of basic maintenance and repairs.
 Volunteers can play a big part in bringing these buildings up to a good standard for the people that use and live in them.
 You can assist with:

 - Electrical work